danielnagel/cashflow/readme.md

 ## Setup

+Run `npm start` to install, build and run the project.

 Before you start, you need to configurate _cashflow_.
 When you are done, you can test your configuration running one of the available reports.